-The Virginia Office of the State Inspector General has prepared the attached Fiscal Year 2025 Annual Work Plan to identify the agency's planned activities for the fiscal year ending June 30, 2025.
+The Virginia Office of the State Inspector General has prepared our Fiscal Year 2026 Annual Work Plan to identify the agency's planned activities for the fiscal year ending June 30, 2026.
 The methodologies used to create this work plan varied between the divisions and units to allow for unique and specialized approaches within each program area.

-This work plan will serve as a strategic road map for activities initiated during the fiscal year, and includes a selection of performance audits and inspections to maximize benefits to the citizens of the Commonwealth and those charged with its governance.
+This work plan will serve as a strategic road map for activities initiated during the fiscal year and includes a selection of performance audits and inspections to maximize benefits to the citizens of the Commonwealth and those charged with its governance.
 The plan also provides for management requests and investigations of fraud, waste, and abuse in executive branch state agencies.
 Depending on potential emerging issues, workload and other factors, OSIG may conduct projects not outlined in this plan or might have to postpone items included in this plan.
-Please contact me should you have any questions.